 Overview 1: About Professor Jennifer McIntosh

 Jennifer (better known as Jenn) is a clinical child psychologist, family therapist and research consultant.
-She is the director of Family Transitions.
+She is the director of Children Beyond Dispute.
 Jenn has a high profile in international training and conference forums, in the mental health, welfare and legal sectors, and is a pioneer of Child Inclusive Mediation.